Does Ali Dawah’s Persistent Focus on Polygyny Hold Merit?

 Polygyny in the bible

-It is somewhat intriguing when Christian apologists criticize Muslims for practicing polygamy.
+It is somewhat intriguing when Christian apologists criticise Muslims for practicing polygamy.
 When confronted with instances of polygamy in the Bible, their response often revolves around the assertion that “prophets were not perfect; they were human and thus prone to making mistakes.”
 This becomes particularly thought-provoking when we consider that there are numerous prophets in the Bible such as David and Solomon who have, in fact, made the very same “mistake.”

 Previous articleAt Least 632 Fatalities in the Wake of 7.2 Magnitude Earthquake Near Marrakech